 Hope this effective solution can help you to recover hidden files in Windows 10.
 Download and try it for now.

-That you are experiencing Windows 10 show hidden files not working in your PC doesn’t mean that your system is bad nor does it mean that the problem cannot be remedied.
+That you are experiencing Windows 10 shows hidden files not working in your PC doesn't mean that your system is bad nor does it mean that the problem cannot be remedied.
 With a few tweaks and setting changes advised in this article, you can easily fix this error and get access to your important files in Windows 10.
-When utilizing any of the methods highlighted above, try all easy way to solve out the problems of Windows 10 Show Hidden Files Not Working.
+When utilizing any of the methods highlighted above, try all easy ways to solve the problems of Windows 10 Show Hidden Files Not Working.